-The Calgary student chapter organized an afternoon workshop on advanced impedance spectroscopy workshop on October 31, 2017 from 1-5 pm.
-The instructor for this workshop was Dr. Mark Orazem, a distinguished professor of chemical engineering at the University of Florida, and adjust professor at the Beijing University of Chemical Technology.
-The workshop was very successful with over 90 attendees, coming from the chemistry department and the Schulich School of Engineering at the University of Calgary, as well as a few students from the University of Alberta.
-This event also attracted 14 new members to the student chapter.
+The ECS Calgary Student Chapter organized an afternoon workshop on advanced electrochemical impedance spectroscopy (EIS) at the end of October 2017.
+The instructor for this workshop was Dr. Mark Orazem, a distinguished professor of chemical engineering at the University of Florida, an adjunct professor at the Beijing University of Chemical Technology, and a highly respected expert in EIS.
+This workshop reviewed the basics of impedance measurements and then focused on how to develop models for interpreting impedance data.
+The workshop was very successful, with over 90 attendees from the Department of Chemistry and a number of departments within the Schulich School of Engineering at the University of Calgary, as well as a few students from the University of Alberta in Edmonton.
+This event also served to attract 14 new members to the Calgary Student Chapter.

 - The motivation for using impedance spectroscopy advantages as compared to other transient techniques and the conditions under which its use is ideally suited; analogues and more

 - The basic concepts of how impedance is measured;

 - Graphical representation of impedance data, including methods to extract some physically meaningful parameters;

 - Application of electrical circuit